arturo3393/sheep-counter/README.md

-# Project developed with React and listen events
+# Project developed with React and made to listen events.